shaunthornburgh/laravel-repository-design-pattern/README.md

-## About Laravel Products App
+## About Laravel Repository Design Pattern

-This is a simple api to demostrate the Repository Design Pattern in [Laravel](https://laravel.com).
+This is a simple api to demonstrate the Repository Design Pattern in [Laravel](https://laravel.com).
 ## Installation Instructions
 1. `git clone git@github.com:shaunthornburgh/laravel-repository-design-pattern.git`
 2. `cd laravel-repository-design-pattern`